 This is NOT meant to scare...

-This is post is NOT meant to scare anyone or to say we believe the banks and brokers are not solvent.
+This post is NOT meant to scare anyone or to say we believe that banks and brokers are not solvent.
 This article IS meant to get you thinking about more than just the risks of how you invest your wealth but also where you invest it.

 Here's a statement that shocks a lot of people...